Skip to content

 OrientationRotation flag some apps misread

-Stripping metadata is not the same as compressing pixels.
-You can remove tags without changing visible image quality.
-Read lossy vs lossless compression when you also need smaller file size via resize or quality.
+Stripping tags is not the same as compressing pixels.
+You can remove metadata without changing visible quality.
+When you also need smaller bytes, see how to compress images on Mac .

 1. Open the photo in Preview.

-2. Choose Tools → Adjust Size… only if you also need smaller dimensions.
+2. Optionally Tools → Adjust Size… if you also need smaller dimensions.

-3. Choose File → Export… as JPEG with a quality setting.
+3. File → Export… as JPEG with a quality setting.

-Keep an originals/ folder with EXIF intact for your archive.
-Publish from redacted/ or web/ copies only.
+Keep originals/ with EXIF intact for your archive.
+Publish from redacted copies only.

 sips -s format jpeg -s formatOptions 85 --deleteProperty profile --deleteProperty exif input.jpg --out clean.jpg